A contribution to the understanding

 Western Christian culture, on the other hand, is inherently patriarchal since it builds on spiritual values and focuses on the abstract and conceptual.
 It is important to remember that these are archetypes at work in the collective psyche of humanity.
 They do not represent a conflict between civilizations.
 However, should we remain unaware of the inner conflict, the risk is great that archetypal strife, through identification, is misunderstood in an overly concrete way.
 Rivaling psychic economies in individual psychology are projected as civilizations in conflict.
 The guiding star for Western civilization is the patriarchal spirit.
 However, both phallocentrism and the matriarchal worldview are today making an inroad in Western culture.
 So this is not the least a conflict internal to civilization and immanent in personality.

 These deities do not denote human personality types.
 They are forces of insensate nature that will always remain.
 Seth, representing the dark forces, castrated Osiris whose phallus could never be recovered.
 Whereas Horus is the living pharaoh, Osiris is the dead pharaoh who abides in the spiritual realm.
 This double nature corresponds to Jesus Christ who is true God and true man.
 The divine phallus represents the male active principle of the ambivalent force of nature, which is the Mother of Life and Death.
-Western culture elevates the Christian archetype that is Christ/Horus whereas Aztec, orthodox Islamic, and orthodox Judaic culture, pay homage to the phallic god (Jahve, Allah, et cetera).
+Western culture elevates the Christian archetype equal to Christ/Horus, whereas Aztec, orthodox Islamic, and orthodox Judaic culture, pay homage to the phallic god (Jahve, Allah, etc.).

 The archetype that dominates a civilization is formative of its culture and therefore of personality.
 Lacking an anima,